Overview

 For detail on what fraud check results mean and what to do when one returns Consider, see Understanding fraud check results.

-What this means for fee earners and clients
+What this means for fee earners, compliance teams, and clients

 For fee earners, there is no change to the day-to-day experience.
 The fraud check appears as an additional section within the CDD report alongside the existing checks.
 There is no extra step in the workflow builder, no separate report type, and no additional review step.